andretavare5/blog/content/about/index.md

 *Feb.
 2022 — Present*
 **Bitsight — Cyber Risk Intelligence**, Lisbon, Portugal (Remote)

-- Conducted in-depth research on various diverse malware families, such as PrivateLoader, AgentTesla and Tofsee, including reverse engineering, botnet trackers/emulators development to monitor its command and control (C2) infrastructure and distribution campaigns, and writing of network/file/memory detection signatures.
+- Conducted in-depth research on various diverse malware families, such as Vo1d, PrivateLoader and AgentTesla, including reverse engineering, botnet trackers/emulators development to monitor its command and control (C2) infrastructure and distribution campaigns, and writing of network/file/memory detection signatures.
 - Big data mining and enrichment on various datasets, with Apache Spark on Amazon EMR, aiming to discover compromised systems and credentials.

 ### Threat Researcher